League-of-Foundry-Developers/foundryvtt-devMode/README.md

 A swiss army knife for development tooling in Foundry VTT.

+## Features

+- Provides a UI to toggle any Foundry Core CONFIG.debug flags, persisting the selection in the user's client settings.
+- Provides an API to register and read a "debug mode flag" which is either a boolean or a number from 0 to 5 (log level).
+- Provides a UI to toggle these flags on and off, preserving this selection in the user's client settings.

+### Goal
+Enable developers to stop putting debug code in their module code which accidentally gets shipped.

 ## TODO

-1. Allow Modules to register and read a logging level.
-2. Allow developers to set a setting for which CONFIG.debug options they want on.
-3. Leverage the potential future `CONFIG.debug.moduleDebug` flag.
+1. Leverage the potential future `CONFIG.debug.moduleDebug` flag.
+1. Implement other developer tooling.
+Have an idea?
+[Leave a suggestion!]()

 ## Installation